DrK-Lo/EvolutionWorkshop/_cworkshop/week2.md

 ### Animate a Character (group challenge)

-1) Click on the "Animate a Character" challenge on the <a href="https://scratch.mit.edu/projects/editor/?tutorial=all" target="_blank">website</a>.
+1) Click on the "Animate a Character" challenge on the [Scratch website](https://scratch.mit.edu/projects/editor/?tutorial=all){:target="_blank" rel="noopener"}.
 2) Watch the tutorial.
 3) Together, let's animate a character!
 Our first challenge will be to use at least one type of *sensing* control and two types of motions, looks, or sounds to animate our character.

-For help with the specific functions, Scratch's "animation cards" are
+For help with the specific functions, Scratch's "animation cards" are [here](https://resources.scratch.mit.edu/www/cards/en/animation-cards.pdf){:target="_blank" rel="noopener"}.
-<a href="https://resources.scratch.mit.edu/www/cards/en/animation-cards.pdf" target="_blank">here</a>.

-Find step-by-step screenshots and an example solution
+Find step-by-step screenshots and an example solution [here](https://docs.google.com/presentation/d/1YseYzyKSpMpMBzGOzPWGpf3dEpsS7LsswhN730BN4c4){:target="_blank" rel="noopener"}.
-<a href="https://docs.google.com/presentation/d/1YseYzyKSpMpMBzGOzPWGpf3dEpsS7LsswhN730BN4c4/edit?usp=sharing" target="_blank">here</a>.

 ### "Animate a Character" Paired Challenges